DarkWing2009/ShulkerOS-evo/readme.md

 -Built in games with hundreds of hours of gameplay

--Fully functing email system for on the go or at home messaging

 -App store sync so you can download and play your favorite games anywhere

 -Web browser